Mute-Ventriloquist/Bactowise/README.md

 ### 1. Install Singularity or Apptainer

-Bakta runs inside a Singularity container.
-Singularity and Apptainer are the same runtime — Apptainer is the actively maintained community fork and is recommended for new installs.
+Bakta and PGAP run inside Singularity containers.
+Apptainer is the actively maintained community fork and is recommended for new installs.
+The two are fully interchangeable — BactoWise detects whichever is available on your PATH.

-**On an HPC cluster (most common case):**
+**On an HPC cluster:**
 ```bash
 module load singularity
 # or: module load apptainer